TateApp/Cosmic-Kit/README.md

 A Library of Classes and Extensions for Easier UIKit Development.

-Each Class has been subjected to Cosmic Vibrations to improve the User Experience.
+Each Class has been subjected to something special to improve the UX